 Small business marketing

-When it comes to online digital marketing, think social media, email, and web-based platforms.
+When it comes to online digital marketing, think social media.
+Think email, and think any web-based platforms.

-Despite digital methods providing an accessible platform of communication, this does not make digital marketing a doddle.
-Poorly targeted or badly strategised marketing is as bad, if not worse, than no marketing at all.
+That doesn't make digital marketing a doddle.
+Poorly targeted marketing is as bad, if not worse, than no marketing.
+The same goes for poorly planned marketing.

-That’s why Startups has put together this helpful guide detailing the types of digital marketing out there, plus the marketing strategies and ideas your small business would benefit from putting into place.
+That’s why Startups has put together this helpful guide.
+We've detailed what types of digital marketing are out there for you.
+Plus, we look at what marketing strategies and ideas you might find useful.

 On this page, we cover: